Golf at the 1904 Summer Olympics – Men's team

-The men's team was a golf event held as part of the Golf at the 1904 Summer Olympics programme.
+The men's team was an event held as part of the golf programme at the 1904 Summer Olympics.
 It was the last time a golf event was held at the Olympics until 2016.
 Three teams of 10 golfers competed.
 The competition was held on September 17, 1904.

 Rosters

+While six teams had originally entered, only two turned up on the morning of the event: those representing the Western Golf Association and the Trans-Mississippi Golf Association.

-Originally only two teams showed up for this event.
-However, a number of other players were available and formed a team at the last minute.
-As they were all members of the U.S.G.A. member golf club, they competed under the title of that organization.
-Kenneth Edwards and John Maxwell did not compete in the subsequent individual event.
+At the last minute, a group of players who were entering the individual event were able to form a team: as they were all members of the United States Golf Association, they competed under the banner of that organization.

+Note: Kenneth Edwards and John Maxwell did not compete in the subsequent individual event.